alexhernandezgarcia/alexhernandezgarcia.github.io/slides/crystal-gfn-ai4mat23.md

 * Provided we have access to a predictive model of a material property, we can .highlight1[flexibly generate materials with desirable properties].

 --
-* We can .highlight1[flexibly sample materials with specific characteristics, such as composition or space group.
+* We can .highlight1[flexibly sample materials with specific characteristics, such as composition or space group].

 .references[
 Hernandez-Garcia, Saxena et al. [Multi-fidelity active learning with GFlowNets](https://arxiv.org/abs/2306.11715). arXiv 2306.11715, 2023 (RealML workshop at NeurIPS).